 After a year of constant hype, chatbots had a difficult 2017 with many brands failing to make the most of the technology.
 Whilst we saw some excellent examples of companies getting it right, others struggled to hit the mark.
-We’ve published a number of blogs and guides about chatbots and in this extended guide we bring it all together for you in one place
+We’ve published a number of blogs and guides about chatbots and in this extended guide to chatbots we bring it all together for you in one place.

 We’ll be answering the following questions:.